syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Editors.md

 **Setting null value in time editor**

-In the `SfTimePicker`, by default `DateTime` time default value will be displayed (12:00 AM).
+In `SfTimePicker`, the default time value (12:00 AM) is displayed by default.
 You can also set the null value by adding nullable `DateTime` data type for the time picker property in data form, which allows you to set the null value and display the empty value in time editor.

 {% tabs %}
 {% highlight c# %}